BARThez: a Skilled Pretrained French Sequence-to-Sequence Model: OrangeSum

 We therefore decided to create one such task.
 We opted for single-document abstractive summarization, as it is a generative task that also requires the model to encode its input very well.
 In other words, for a model to summarize well, it needs to both read, comprehend, and write well, making abstractive summarization one of the most central and challenging evaluation tasks in NLP.

 \textbf{Motivation}.
 Our strategy here was to create a French equivalent of the recently introduced XSum dataset \cite{narayan2018don}.
-Unlike the historical summarization datasets (CNN, DailyMail, and NY Times), introduced by \citet{hermann2015teaching}, which favor extractive strategies, XSum requires the models to display a high degree of abstractivity to perform well.
+Unlike the historical summarization datasets, CNN, DailyMail, and NY Times, introduced by \citet{hermann2015teaching}, which favor extractive strategies, XSum requires the models to display a high degree of abstractivity to perform well.
 XSum was created by scraping articles and their one-sentence summaries from the BBC website, where the one-sentence summaries are not catchy headlines, but rather capture the gist of the articles.

 \textbf{Data collection}.
-We adopted an analogous strategy, and scraped the ``Orange Actu'' website\footnote{\url{https://actu.orange.fr/}, Actu means News in English}.
+We adopted an analogous strategy, and scraped the ``Orange Actu'' website\footnote{\url{https://actu.orange.fr/}, `Actu' means News.}.
 Orange S.A. is a large French multinational telecommunications corporation, with 266M customers worldwide.
 Our scraped pages cover almost a decade from Feb 2011 to Sep 2020.
 They belong to five main categories: France, world, politics, automotive, and society\footnote{root URLs are \url{https://actu.orange.fr/} for all categories except \url{https://auto.orange.fr/news/} for automotive.}.
 The society category is itself divided into 8 subcategories: health, environment, people, culture, media, high-tech, unsual (``insolite'' in French), and miscellaneous.

-Each article featured a single-sentence title as well as a slightly longer abstract, both professionally written by the author of the article.
+Each article featured a single-sentence title as well as a very brief abstract, both professionally written by the author of the article.
 We extracted these two fields from each page, thus creating two summarization tasks: OrangeSum Title and OrangeSum Abstract.
+Gold summaries are respectively 11.42 and 32.12 words in length on average, for these two tasks (see Table \ref{table:orangesum_1}).
 Note that like in XSum, titles in OrangeSum tend not to be catchy headlines but rather convey the essence of the article.
 The same can be said about the abstracts.

 \textbf{Post-processing}.
 As a post-processing step, we removed all empty articles, and articles whose titles were shorter than 5 words.
 For OrangeSum Abstract, we removed the top 10\% articles in terms of proportion of novel unigrams in the abstracts, as we observed that such abstracts tended to be introductions rather than real abstracts.
 This corresponded to a threshold of 57\% novel unigrams.